RP6502-RIA¶

 The physical layer is designed to be easily decoded by Pi Pico PIO, which is just a fancy shift register.
 The signals used are PHI2 and PIX0-3.
 This is a double data rate bus with PIX0-3 shifted left on both transitions of PHI2.
 A frame consists of 32 bits transmitted over 4 cycles of PHI2.

 Bit 28 (0x10000000) is the framing bit.
 This bit will be set in all messages.
-An all zero payload is repeated on device ID 7 when the bus is idle.
+An all-zero payload is repeated on device ID 7 when the bus is idle.
 A receiver will synchronize by ensuring PIX0 is high on a low transition of PHI2.
 If it is not, stall until the next clock cycle.

 Bits 31-29 (0xE0000000) indicate the device ID number for a message.